spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 Most of the logic of your blockchain is written in custom modules.
 Each module effectively encapsulates an independent piece of functionality.
 Following the Cosmos SDK convention, custom modules are stored inside the "x/" directory.
-By default, Ignite creates a module with a name that matches the name of the project.
+By default, Spellshape creates a module with a name that matches the name of the project.
 To create a blockchain without a default module use the "--no-module" flag.
-Additional modules can be added after a project is created with "ignite scaffold module" command.
+Additional modules can be added after a project is created with "spellshape scaffold module" command.

 Account addresses on Cosmos SDK-based blockchains have string prefixes.
 For